 Medical device manufacturers operate in a competitive market.
 To differentiate themselves from their competitors, manufacturers may offer above-and-beyond customer service.
+And if you were to understand from right here on how they generate such good customer leads, you’d understand that they have solid foolproof tactics in their arsenal.
 A recent federal qui tam action alleged that too much customer service constitutes an illegal kickback under the federal Anti-Kickback Statute.
 The court rejected the claim, and its reasoning supplies some comfort and some questions for medical device companies going forward.

 The federal Anti-Kickback Statute, 42 USC sec.
 1320a-7b (AKS), makes it unlawful to knowingly and willfully solicit any remuneration (e.g. bribe, kickback, rebate, etc.) for referrals of services covered by federally funded medical services.
 What constitutes remuneration often presents the key question in evaluating an AKS claim.
 A straight payment of money in return for the purchase of a medical device may be a clear violation of the AKS, but closer questions involve the provision of services in exchange for the purchase of goods.